MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

     :::image type="content" source="./media/how-to-develop-an-evaluation-flow/evaluate-button.png" alt-text="Screenshot of evaluation button.":::

 1. In the **Batch run & Evaluate** wizard, complete the **Basic settings** and **Batch run settings** to load the dataset for testing and configure the input mapping.
-For more information, see [Submit batch run and evaluate a flow in prompt flow](how-to-bulk-test-evaluate-flow.md#submit-batch-run-and-evaluate-a-flow).
+For more information, see [Submit batch run and evaluate a flow](how-to-bulk-test-evaluate-flow.md).

 1. In the **Select evaluation** step, you can select one or more of your customized evaluations or built-in evaluations to run. **Customized evaluation** lists all the evaluation flows that you created, cloned, or customized.
 Evaluation flows created by others in the same project don't appear in this section.